Cap badge: Canadian Armed Forces

 The Canadian Armed Forces utilize a variety of metal and cloth cap badges on their headdress, and many follow British traditions for additions such as cloth behind and blackened metal badges for rifle regiments.
 Distinct cap badges identify members' personnel branch or, in the case of infantry and armoured soldiers, regimental affiliation.
 Some units further differentiate non-commissioned members from officers by cap badge material (for example, artillery officers wear gold-wire embroidered cloth instead of brass, Lord Strathcona's Horse officers wear silver rather than brass).

 United States

 U.S. Army

 In the United States Army, a distinctive unit insignia (DUI) is worn on the flash of a beret.
 For service caps, a gilt eagle device is worn.
 This is the Great Seal of the United States.
 In the late nineteenth century, this device on a blue circle was listed as the equivalent of the roundel that appeared on headgear of many European armies.

 For officers, a large eagle device is worn.
 For enlisted men, a small version of the officer's insignia centered on a disk is worn on the front.
-Warrant officers wear a gold eagle device centered on the cap.
+Warrant officers used to wear a gold eagle device, known as "Eagle Rising," centered on the cap but now wear the same devices as regular officers.
 For garrison caps, generally the rank insignia is worn, but recent regulations call for the wear of the DUI.